gcm107/Joint-Savings-Smart-Contract/README.md

 ## Usage

 The contract is the joint_savings.sol file in this repository.
 Open the remix ide webpage and then compile/deploy the contract.
+See the images below for a few examples, or checkout the Execution_Results folder to see more images.

 * First: Set the two accounts.